-The following is a list of the inns and B&Bs closest to Pine Valley Ranch Park.
+The following is a list of the inns and B&Bs closest to Buffalo Creek and the start/finish at BPIA ("Bippy").
 We do not have any special arrangements with any of them.
 We've been told that June is a very busy time, and they fill up early.
 Each place only has a handful of rooms.
 So reserve early--the earlier the better.

 North Fork Lodging